 Preventing all forms of workplace hazards including risks of workplace violence and harassment in the form of physical assault, threats or intimidation, bullying, gestures of a violent nature, harassment or abuse, and any other conduct that might reasonably give an employee cause for fear, insult his or her dignity or create a hostile or poisonous work environment is key in building a sustainable farm.
 Learn how to build a policy statement, code of practice, as well as draft workplace violence surveys to evaluate your farm.

-Children will visit different stations where they will learn in fun, interactive ways.
+Children will visit different virtual stations where they will learn in fun, interactive ways.